Kinder Scout: Kinder Downfall

 Kinder Downfall is the tallest waterfall in the Peak District, with a 30-metre fall.
 It lies on the River Kinder, where it flows west over one of the gritstone cliffs on the plateau edge.
 Although usually little more than a trickle in summer, in spate conditions it is impressive.
 In certain wind conditions (notably when there is a strong westerly wind), the water is blown back on itself, and the resulting cloud of spray can be seen from several miles away.
 In cold winters the waterfall freezes providing local mountaineers with an icy challenge that can be climbed with ice axes, ropes and crampons.
 Below the Downfall the River Kinder flows into Kinder Reservoir.

+Jacob's Ladder

+Jacob's Ladder is a bridleway between the Kinder Scout plateau and the hamlet of Upper Booth in the Vale of Edale.
+In the 18th century, Jacob Marshall farmed the land at Edale Head, at the top of what became known as Jacob's Ladder.
+He cut steps into this steep section of the route up to the Kinder plateau.
+The name is a reference to the ladder to heaven that Jacob dreamt about (in the Book of Genesis).

+The River Noe (a tributary to the River Derwent) flows alongside the path from its source at Edale Head down the clough (steep valley).
+At the foot of Jacob's Ladder the Noe is crossed by a Grade II listed gritstone packhorse bridge, with a single span.
+The bridge is on an important medieval packhorse route over the Pennine moorland between Hayfield and Edale.
+Salt and cheese from Cheshire and cotton from the Lancashire mills were transported to the east, while coal and lead were carried to the west.

+The Pennine Way ascends Jacob's Ladder just 2.5 miles from its start at Edale.
+The original route of the Pennine Way went up to the Kinder plateau via Grindsbrook Clough.
+In 1987 the Manpower Services Commission built a stone paved staircase along the path of Jacob's Ladder.
+The Jacob's Ladder footpath runs across land that is owned and managed by the National Trust.
+Access to the foot of Jacob's Ladder can be made along the Pennine Way trail from Edale railway station or from the public car park at Barber Booth.

 The gritstone edges

 Some of Kinder's many gritstone cliffs were featured in the first rock-climbing guide to the Peak District, Some Gritstone Climbs, published in 1913 and written by John Laycock.